Indian Trail, North Carolina

-Indian Trail is a suburban town in Union County, North Carolina, United States.
-A part of the Charlotte metropolitan area, Indian Trail has grown rapidly in the 21st century, going from 1,942 residents in 1990 to 39,997 in 2020.
+Indian Trail is a town in Union County, North Carolina, United States.
+A southeastern suburb of Charlotte and part of the Charlotte metropolitan area, Indian Trail has grown rapidly in the 21st century due to its close proximity to Charlotte and its appeal as a residential community for commuters, going from 1,942 residents in 1990 to 39,997 in 2020.

 History

 Founded on March 12, 1861, the town holds a history of traders traveling along the "Indian Trail," which ran from Petersburg, Virginia, to the Waxhaw Indians and gold mining areas.
 Indian Trail was first a farming community; however, German and Scot-Irish and Irish settlers began to move into the area due to its geographical location.
 In 1874, the Seaboard Coast Line Railroad was built between the cities Charlotte and Monroe.
 The railroad, which runs through the town, brought prosperity to the area.
 Indian Trail was incorporated as a town in 1907, with established city limits based upon a one-half mile radius from the intersection of Indian Trail Road and the Seaboard Railroad.
 The historic rail depot at the intersection still stands, and is currently occupied by an auction business.
 The rail line is now operated by CSX Transportation.